 \section{Evaluation}

-We evaluate \name's ability to ensure performance and energy efficiency for both its accelerator design and distributed pointer traversals across multiple memory nodes.
-We defer some additional results on \name's performance sensitivity to system parameters to supplementary materials.

-\paragraphb{Compared Systems} We compare \name against the following representative systems: (1) a \textbf{Cache-based} system, that relies solely on caches at CPU nodes to speed up remote memory accesses; we leverage Fastswap~\cite{fastswap} as the representative system, (2) an \textbf{RPC} system that offloads pointer-traversals to the CPU on memory nodes, (3) \textbf{RPC-W}, an RPC-based approach that employs wimpy processors at memory nodes, and (4) a \textbf{Cache$+$RPC} approach that employs data structure-aware cache with RPC assistance; we use AIFM~\cite{aifm} as the representative system.
-For (1) and (4), we set the cache size to $2$ GB, while for (2) and (3), we use eRPC~\cite{erpc}, a DPDK-based RPC framework~\cite{dpdk} for low-latency and high-throughput network communications.
-For a fair comparison in energy consumption, we employ the minimum number of memory-node workers that can saturate the memory bandwidth.
+\paragraphb{Compared systems} We compare \name against: (i) a \textbf{Cache-based} system that relies solely on caches at CPU nodes to speed up remote memory accesses; we use Fastswap~\cite{fastswap} as the representative system, (ii) an \textbf{RPC} system that offloads pointer-traversals to a CPU on memory nodes, (iii) \textbf{RPC-ARM}, an RPC system that employs a wimpy ARM processors at memory nodes, and (iv) a \textbf{Cache$+$RPC} approach that employs data structure-aware caches; we use AIFM~\cite{aifm} as the representative system. (i) and (iv) use a cache size of $2$ GB, while (ii) and (iii) use a DPDK-based RPC framework~\cite{erpc}.

-\paragraphb{Experimental Setup} Our experiments were conducted using two servers, one for hosting the CPU node and the other for hosting the memory nodes, connected via a 32-port programmable switch with a Tofino ASIC providing a bandwidth of $6.4$ Tbps.
-Both servers were equipped with Intel Xeon Gold 6240 Processors~\cite{intelprocessor} and 100 Gbps Mellanox Connect X-5 NICs.
-We implemented the \name accelerator on two Alveo U250 FPGA NICs.
-Since we did not have access to SmartNICs equipped with wimpy cores, we emulated them by downscaling the frequency of Intel processor cores to $1.0$ GHz utilizing \texttt{intel\_pstate} CPU Performance Scaling Driver~\cite{intel_pstate}.
-To ensure a fair comparison, we limit the memory bandwidth at memory nodes for all approaches to $25$ GB/s using Intel Resource Director Technology~\cite{intel_cmt_cat}, the peak bandwidth supported by our FPGA board.
-We place two memory nodes on each FPGA NIC, one per port, and evaluate four memory nodes in total.
+\paragrapha{Our experimental setup} comprises two servers, one for the CPU node and the other for memory nodes, connected via a 32-port switch with a $6.4$ Tbps programmable Tofino ASIC.
+Both servers were equipped with Intel Xeon Gold 6240 Processors~\cite{intelprocessor} and $100$ Gbps Mellanox ConnectX-5 NICs.
+For a fair comparison, we limit the memory bandwidth of the memory nodes to $25$ GB/s (FPGA's peak bandwidth) using Intel Resource Director~\cite{intel_cmt_cat} and report energy consumption of the \textbf{minimum} number of CPU cores needed to saturate the bandwidth.
+We use Bluefield-2~\cite{bluefield} DPU as our ARM-based SmartNICs with $8$ Cortex-A72 cores and $16$ GB DRAM.
+For \name, we placed two memory nodes on each FPGA NIC (one per port, a total of $4$ memory nodes).
+Our results translate to larger setups since \name's performance or energy efficiency are independent of dataset size and cluster scale.